-This is publicly accessible personal notes at https://ired.team and https://github.com/mantvydasb/RedTeam-Tactics-and-Techniques about my pentesting / red teaming experiments in a controlled environment that involve playing with various tools and techniques used by penetration testers, red teams and advanced adversaries.
+This is publicly accessible personal red teaming notes at https://ired.team and https://github.com/mantvydasb/RedTeam-Tactics-and-Techniques about my pentesting / red teaming experiments in a controlled environment that involve playing with various tools and techniques used by penetration testers, red teams and actual adversaries.

 Most of these techniques are discovered by other security researchers and I do not claim their ownership.
 I try to reference the sources I use the best I can, but if you think I've missed something, please get in touch and I will fix it immediately.

-The goal of this project is simple - read other researchers work, execute some common/uncommon attacking techniques in a lab environment and:
+The goal of this project is simple - read other researchers work, execute some common/uncommon attacking techniques in a lab environment, do my own reasearch and:

-write code to further the understanding of some of the tools and techniques used by attackers and malware authors
+- write code to further understand the tools and techniques used by attackers and malware authors

-see what most common artifacts the techniques and tools leave behind on the endpoint
+- see what artifacts the techniques and tools leave behind on the endpoint

-try out various industry tools for pentesting, coding, debugging, reverse engineering, malware analysis, and become more profficient in using them
+- try out various industry tools for pentesting, coding, debugging, reverse engineering, malware analysis, and become more profficient in using them

 Follow me on twitter: